Straight Up (Paula Abdul song): Commercial performance

 "Straight Up" attained breakthrough success for Abdul in the States.
 After debuting at number 79 on the US Billboard Hot 100 chart on the week of December 3, 1988, the single quickly rose up the chart.
 By the week of January 21, 1989, the song reached number 13 on the chart, becoming her first top 40 entry and her first number one on the Billboard Hot 100 chart on the week of February 11, 1989, dethroning Sheriff's "When I'm with You" and remaining on the top spot for three consecutive weeks.
 The song has since spent a total 25 consecutive chart weeks, thus tying with her later re-released second single as her longest charting performance on the Billboard Hot 100, and was eventually ranked as the fourth biggest hit of 1989 on Billboard's year-end chart for that year.
 The single was certified Platinum by the RIAA with sales of more than one million units, and remained as her best-selling single in the country to date.

 The song also attained international success, reaching the top 10 in at least 16 countries.
 In addition to topping the charts in the United States, the single also reached the top in Norway.
-It reached number two in Canada, Greece, The Netherlands and Sweden, and number three in Denmark, Switzerland, the United Kingdom and West Germany.
+It reached number two in Canada, Greece, Luxembourg, the Netherlands and Sweden, and number three in Denmark, Switzerland, the United Kingdom and West Germany.
 It also reached number five in Belgium and Finland, number six in Ireland and New Zealand, and number eight in Austria and Finland.
 In France, the single fell short of the top 10, reaching number 12.
 The single fell short of the top 20 in Australia, reaching number 27.

+It was used as a lip sync song in the third season of reality competition series RuPaul's Drag Race, where contestants Raja and Carmen Carrera had to perform it to avoid elimination.